British Rail Class 755: Operation

-The first unit was delivered to the UK in November 2018 which gave an initial entry into service date planned for May 2019.
+The first unit was delivered in November 2018, which gave an initial entry into service date planned for May 2019.
 By May 2019, the trains had not been authorised to enter service yet and instead were given a service date for the end of June or beginning of July.
-Following this, the trains were authorised to enter service on 30 May 2019 by the ORR and they finally did so on 29 July 2019.
+Following this, the trains were authorised to enter service on 30 May 2019 by the Office of Rail and Road and they did so by 29 July 2019.

-As more units gradually entered service, Greater Anglia was able to withdraw all its diesel multiple-unit trains in favour of the 755s.
-All 38 of the units have entered service.
+As more units gradually entered service, Greater Anglia was able to withdraw all of its older second-generation diesel multiple-unit trains in favour of the 755s.
 The delay in all units entering service was caused by some initial multiple faults.
 Despite this, the Class 755 was named the most reliable diesel multiple unit in both 2021 and 2022.

-The train has been nicknamed Basils by people living on the routes the Class 755 operate on.
+The train has been nicknamed "Basils" by people living on the routes that the Class 755 operates on.

 Technical details

-Class 755 units have three or four passenger vehicles, along with a separate "Power Pack" vehicle near the centre of the unit that can be fitted with up to four Deutz 16-litre V8 diesel engines and generators.
+Class 755 units have three or four passenger vehicles, along with a separate "power pack" vehicle, near to the centre of the unit that can be fitted with up to four Deutz 16-litre V8 diesel engines and generators.
 Class 755/4 units have four engines, while 755/3 units have two (mounted diagonally opposite each other).

 All vehicles are linked by unpowered Jacobs bogies, while the outermost bogie at each end of each unit carries the traction motors.
 The unusual layout for a British train allows a lower than normal floor level, enabling step-free boarding at standard-height platforms.
 Pantographs are mounted on the intermediate cars.

 Accidents and incidents

+New Rackheath

-On 24 November 2019, unit 755416 was approaching a level crossing at New Rackheath, Norfolk at 45 mph when the barriers lifted as the train was 200 m from the crossing and cars started crossing in front of the train.
+On 24 November 2019, unit 755416 was approaching a level crossing at New Rackheath, in Norfolk, at 45 mph when the barriers lifted as the train was 200 m from the crossing; cars started crossing in front of the train.
 The driver of 755416 initiated an emergency brake application, but the train was unable to stop until it was 230 m beyond the level crossing.
 A collision was avoided by less than half a second.

 The Rail Accident Investigation Branch opened an investigation into the incident.
 In response, Greater Anglia imposed a temporary 20 mph speed restriction over six level crossings on the Bittern Line.
 The cause of the incident was contamination of the track interfering with detection of the train by track circuits.
 The equipment had been set to open the crossing 16 seconds after a loss of signal.

 As a result of the incident, flange lubricators were removed from the class.
-The equipment operating the level crossing was reset to open the level crossing 99 seconds after a loss of signal.
-A computer program on the train was rewritten to remove a 10-second delay in the application of sand in the event of wheelslide.
-The frequency of Rail Head Treatment Trains over the Bittern Line was increased from weekdays only to daily during leaf-fall season.
+The equipment operating the level crossing was reset to open the level crossing 99 seconds after a loss of signal and computer program on the train was rewritten to remove a ten-second delay in the application of sand in the event of wheelslide.
+The frequency of Rail Head Treatment Trains over the Bittern Line was increased from weekdays only to daily during the autumn.